-Mediation is a process available to parties who want to resolve any issue arising from the break down of their relationship.
+Mediation is a process available to parties who want to resolve any issue arising from the breakdown of their relationship.
 It is not counselling or a way to help a couple get back together.
-If you chose this route you will initially meet with the mediator alone for an intake session and thereafter all meetings will be with you your partner and the mediator.
+If you chose this route you will initially meet with the mediator alone for an intake session and thereafter all meetings will be with you, your partner and the mediator.
 The mediator is there as an impartial unbiased expert.
-He or she however cannot give legal advise.
+He or she cannot, however, give legal advice.
 Most people who go through mediation also each use a lawyer to take advice during the process and to make sure that their agreements are fair and legally binding.
 We are able to offer mediation at Hawkins Family Law.
-Our charges are the hourly rate of your chosen solicitor and normally the cost is split equally between the couple but this can vary depending on the couple concerned.
-It is very difficult to determine how many sessions would be required but we would recommend that you work on the premise that there will be between four and eight sessions of an hour and a half to two hours each.
+Our charges are at the hourly rate of your chosen solicitor and normally the cost is split equally between the couple, but this can vary depending on the couple concerned.
+It is very difficult to determine how many sessions would be required, but we would recommend that you work on the premise that there will be between four and eight sessions of an hour and a half to two hours each.
 In addition we would recommend that each party retains a solicitor to provide legal advice and obviously there will be costs associated in that regard.

 b. ) Collaborative Law